sbkoth/sbkoth-intro-page/content/services/site-reliability-engineering.md

 # Site Reliability Engineering

 Downtime isn't just an inconvenience—it's a business crisis.
-Drawing on Google's proven SRE methodology, our team transforms traditional operations into a data-driven reliability practice focused on customer experience.
-By balancing feature velocity with system stability through error budgets and automation, we elevate reliability from an aspiration to a measurable engineering discipline.
+Drawing on proven SRE methodology, our team transforms traditional operations into a data-driven reliability practice focused on customer experience.
+By balancing feature velocity with system stability through automation, we elevate reliability from an aspiration to a measurable engineering discipline.
 Our comprehensive SRE services include:

-- SRE team structure and practice implementation
+- Platform operations management achieving 99.9% uptime
+- Monitoring, performance tuning, and incident response systems
-- Error budget definition and SLO/SLI framework design
+- SLO/SLI framework design and implementation
 - Capacity planning and demand forecasting
 - Production readiness reviews and launch coordination
-- Incident management and postmortem processes
+- Incident management and resolution processes
-- Chaos engineering and resilience testing
+- High-availability system architecture
 - Automated remediation systems
-- On-call process design and toil reduction
-- Reliability centered design principles
-- Critical system failure analysis
+- Infrastructure telemetry implementation
-- Performance optimization frameworks
+- Performance optimization for large-scale systems
+- Real-time data ingestion and analysis with Kafka and Elasticsearch
 - Distributed systems reliability engineering
-- SRE culture and knowledge sharing programs
+- Disaster recovery and business continuity planning
+- Security implementation with proper authentication and authorization
-- Latency and error budget management
+- Operational excellence and continuous improvement frameworks
-- SRE implementation for AI/ML systems